siwooyong/Google-Isolated-Sign-Language-Recognition/README.md

 <br><br>

 ## Training<br>

-I utilized an lr_warmup_cosine_decay scheduler with warmup ratio 0.2 and an AdamW optimizer with a weight decay value of 0.01.
-The total number of epochs was 40, and the learning rate was set to 1e-3.
-A label smoothing value of 0.65 exhibited the best performance, which might be attributed to the noise in the input that was used.
+* Scheduler : lr_warmup_cosine_decay
+* Warmup Ratio : 0.2
+* Optimizer : AdamW
+* Weight Decay : 0.01
+* Epoch : 40
+* Learning Rate : 1e-3
+* Loss Function : CrossEntropyLoss
+* Smoothing Value : 0.65 ~ 0.75

 <br><br>

+## Regularization<br>
+During model training, there are three primary regularization techniques that have made significant contributions to both improving convergence speed and final performance

+* Weight normalization applied to the final linear layer([paper](https://arxiv.org/abs/1602.07868))

+        final_layer = torch.nn.utils.weight_norm(nn.Linear(hidden_size, 250))

+* Batch normalization applied before the final linear layer

+        x = fc_layer(x)
+        x = batchnorm1d(x)
+        x = relu(x)
+        x = dropout(x)
+        x = final_layer(x)

+* High weight decay value with the AdamW
+<br><br>

 ## TFLite Conversion<br>
 In the early stages of the competition, I worked with PyTorch, which meant I had to deal with numerous errors when converting to TFLite, and ultimately failed to handle dynamic input shapes.
 In the latter stages of the competition, I began working with Keras, and the number of errors when converting to TFLite was significantly reduced.
 <br><br>

-## Didn't work<br>
+## Didn't Work<br>
-1. Adding the distance feature contributed to performance improvement, but adding angle and direction features did not.
+* Adding the distance feature contributed to performance improvement, but adding angle and direction features did not.
-2. Increasing the number of transformer layers did not contribute to performance improvement.
+* Increasing the number of transformer layers did not contribute to performance improvement.
-3. I attempted to model the relationships between landmark points using Transformers or GATs, but the inference speed of the model became slower, and the performance actually decreased.
+* I attempted to model the relationships between landmark points using Transformers or GATs, but the inference speed of the model became slower, and the performance actually decreased.
-4. Pretraining with the data provided in the competition did not improve performance.
+* Bert-like pretraining (MLM) for XYZ coordinates did not improve performance with the provided data in the competition.
 <br><br>

 ## Learned<br>